Abortion laws spark profound changes in other medical care

 The 27-year-old has lupus, an autoimmune disease that can cause the body to attack tissue surrounding joints and organs, leading to inflammation and often debilitating symptoms.
 For Schwarz, these include bone and joint pain, and difficulty standing for long periods of time.

-“For me to have to be essentially babysat by some policy, rather than being trusted about how I handle my own body … has made me angry,’’ she said.
+“For me to have to be essentially babysat by some policy, rather than being trusted about how I handle my own body … has made me angry,’’ Schwarz said.

 The Arthritis Foundation and American College of Rheumatology have both issued statements of concern about patients’ access to the drug.
 Steven Schultz of the Arthritis Foundation said the group is working to determine how widespread the problem is.
 Patients having trouble getting the medication can contact the group’s helpline, he said.